-Here's some frequently asked questions on searching in Spark.
+Here are some frequently asked questions about searching in Spark.
 If your question or curiosity is not answered below, contact us at firstname.lastname@example.org and we will get you sorted!

 In this article:

 Spark can set a default location for users based on the information in the demographic file from your HR system (city, province/state, country).
 If a search location is not specified, but address information is used to populate a user's contact details, search will use that address information to set the location.
 If neither are specified, search will use your site's instance country for a default location.

 How can I change my search location?

 You can change your search location by using the location filters on the browse or search results page.
 You can also set your default search location manually from your profile under Settings.